bencat-sixense/universal-semver/README.md

-## gh-action-bump-version
+## universal-semver

-GitHub Action for automated npm version bump.
+BASED ON : phips28/gh-action-bump-version

+GitHub Action to generate and tag next semver, from latest tag.

+---

-This Action bumps the version in package.json and pushes it back to the repo.
+This Action generate and tag the next semversion into git repository.

+## ORIGINAL README

 It is meant to be used on every successful merge to master but you'll need to configured that workflow yourself.
 You can look to the [`.github/workflows/push.yml`](./.github/workflows/push.yml) file in this project as an example.